(Inside: A bathroom remodel of the main bedroom. See how we transformed an outdated bathroom into an updated, refreshing space.)

 This is the story of our master bathroom remodel.

-What to do with the mirror and windows.
+What to do with the mirror and windows in this bathroom remodel.
 But here’s what my husband finally came up with: a curtain rod with a sliding mirror.
 I have to admit I’m pretty impressed with his creativity.

 “Noooo!”
 Why, boys?
 Why?

 They shrugged it off like, “this is not really a big deal, mom, you’re overreacting” (which I tend to do).
 Oh, my little boys.
 They can have a serious conversation about whether a tyrannosaurus rex skeleton could actually fit in our living room or not, but not understand why a sopping roll of the last of the toilet paper is a big deal to me.

 As a peace offering, my five-year-old did go get a roll of paper towels for me.
 (You are sweet, little boy, but – ugh.)

 Girl problems in a house full of boys.

 So, that toilet paper holder will be hung up.
 Tonight.
 It’s a must. 🙂

 Join this community of moms big kids

 Your brain bounces between your day at work, what time(s) your kids need to be at practice, your teen’s missing school assignments, that you haven’t called your mom lately, the load of the laundry to be switched, “What’s for dinner?” and “Why are 3 of my brain-tabs frozen?”

 You are raising tweens and teens and college-age kids – the unique parenting phase where everything gets easier…and harder.